| | | | | |

 Racebox GT3-PRO Carbon Fiber - 3-in-1 button box with dual displays

 The GT3-PRO is their 3-in-1 option – it integrates an RGB matrix display for gear position, flags, and spotter alerts alongside a separate 20×4 LCD data display.
-That dual-display setup means you get both visual feedback and numerical telemetry without needing a separate dashboard.
+Running both at once means visual feedback and numerical telemetry in a single unit, no separate dashboard needed.
 At $184 for the carbon fibre version, it’s actually solid value for what you’re getting.
 The acrylic version comes in at $174 if you want to save a bit.

 With 19 configurable inputs – 3 rotary encoders, 5 LED push buttons, 2 momentary toggles, and 1 latching toggle with red safety cover – it covers most in-sim adjustments without being overwhelming.
-Dimensions are 240 x 160 x 70mm, so it’s compact enough to mount alongside your wheel without taking over your rig.
-This is the model I’d point most people towards as the sweet spot in the range.
+Dimensions?
+240 x 160 x 70mm.
+Sits next to your wheel no bother.
+I’ve looked at every model they make, and honestly this is the one I’d buy myself.

 • RGB matrix display for gears, flags, and spotter (SimHUB required)